New Balance® Shoes for Diabetics

 • There is a removable Cardio comfort cushioned footbed and Rollbar technology in the sole.

-• The outsole is a durable and high traction rubber.
+• The outsole is a durable, high-traction rubber.

 6